phrmendes/phrmendes/content/cv.md

 > I manage CI/CD pipelines with Azure DevOps and monitor the performance of microservices with ArgoCD and New Relic.
 I am also responsible for building automation tools using Infrastructure as Code (Terraform, Ansible and Helm), Python and Go.

-### Economic analyst
+### Data analyst

 - Abramge
 - São Paulo, SP
-- 2022 – 2022

-> My main activity was related to data extraction about the private healthcare sector in Brazil.
-To do this, I created ETL pipelines using R to process a broad amount of data, used exploratory data analysis to produce reports and dashboards for public use.
-I also managed databases using PostgreeSQL and serverless databases such as SQLite and Apache Arrow.
-I was also responsible for forecasting relevant variables using time series econometric tools (mainly VAR-related models).

-### Economics internship

-- Abramge
-- São Paulo, SP
 - 2021 – 2022

-> My internship was related to data extraction about the private healthcare sector in Brazil.
-To do this, I created ETL pipelines using R to process a broad amount of data, used exploratory data analysis to produce reports and dashboards for public use.
-I also managed databases using PostgreeSQL and serverless databases such as SQLite and Apache Arrow.
+> My main activity was related to extracting and processing data on the private health sector in Brazil.
+To do this, I created ETL pipelines using R and Python to process large amounts of data and used exploratory data analysis to produce reports and dashboards for public use.
+I also managed databases using PostgreeSQL and serverless databases such as DuckDB and Apache Arrow.
+I was also responsible for forecasting relevant indicators using time series econometric tools (mainly VAR-related models).

 ## 🔎 Research